ygame11092017/ykit-wiki/android/README.md

   ```

   In the previous code, we provide some callback functions:
-  + `onLogin`, `onLoginAuto`: notify when user login to YKit system successfully.
+  + `onLogin`: notify when user login to YKit system successfully.
 Handle this function and call login with your server
   + `onLogout`: the event will be fired when user sign out of YKit system.
 In this case, you must kick the user out of your server as well
   + `onInAppPurchase`: notify purchase success
   + `onPause`: call when game pause